 Citizen Kane - Black and white photographers take note.
 Contrast galore in this beautifully shot classic.

-Road to Perdition - One of my new favorite movies in recent years.
+Road to Perdition - One of my new favorite beautiful movies to watch in recent years.
 The scenes are stunning, dramatic, and artistic.
 Plus it is a great story...that never hurts.

 Edward Scissorhands - You may not like Tim Burton films, but you can't deny that he has a flair for dramatic presentation.
 The scenes of the neighborhood and supermarket are some of my favorites.